 Craig to Hualapai - Widening and realigning of the beltway, full interchanges, bridge at Centennial Parkway, flood control improvements and the Beltway trail.
 Estimated completion 2018

 Progress on the northern Beltway continues with the build-out of CC-215 between

 Decatur Blvd and North 5th

 Street.
 Project includes a widening, drainage improvements, and new LED energy-efficient lighting along with reconstruction of the eastbound on-ramp at the Aliante interchange and sound berms.
-Anticipated completion is in early 2016.
+Completed in early 2016.

 In the northwest part of the valley, the